What is LEV Testing?

 COSHH requires employers to prevent their workers’ exposure to hazardous substances.
 Where this is not reasonably practicable, they must control hazards adequately.
 So, it is a legal requirement through Regulation 9, that employers that use LEV systems must arrange for a test at 14 months intervals or fewer.
 As part of our service, we can tell you when your next LEV testing is due.
 We can do this free of charge and can also give you a price cut for work covering a number of visits.

 The HSE state that around 100,000 workplaces in the UK use LEVs to control the risks of 2.6 million workers.
-Only 40,000 of these workplaces have their LEV testing carried out routinely.
+Only 40,000 of these workplaces have their local exhaust ventilation testing carried out routinely.
 This means that 60,000 companies are open to potential prosecution.
 Consequently, 1.6 million workers are at risk from hazardous substances.

 Who Should Carry Out the Testing?